realcr/sstash/README.md

 # Cryptography used

-secure_stash is based on well known cryptography primitives.
+sstash is based on well known cryptography primitives.
 For key derivation (Creating a key from the given user password) it uses pbkdf2 (Python's standard implementation).
 The random for the salt for the password is taken from os.urandom.